 How to Use Custom Icons for Elementor

-Custom icon support is a feature of Elementor Pro.
-If you are on the free version, the custom icons panel will not appear in your settings.
-You will need an active Elementor Pro license to follow the steps in this guide.
+Custom icon support is a Pro-only feature.
+If you are on the free version, the Custom Icons panel will not appear under Elementor in your WordPress dashboard.
+The built-in Font Awesome library is available on both free and Pro.
+For the steps in this guide, you will need an active Elementor Pro license.

 There are three services that Elementor Pro officially supports for creating custom icon sets:

-- Fontello — select from multiple open-source icon libraries and bundle them into a single font
+- Fontello – select icons from multiple open-source libraries and bundle them into a single downloadable font

-- IcoMoon — supports custom SVG uploads so you can create icons from your own artwork
+- IcoMoon – supports custom SVG uploads, letting you build icon fonts from your own artwork

-- Fontastic — cloud-based storage for your icon sets, with an account-based workflow
+- Fontastic – cloud-based service that stores your icon sets online with account-based management

 * This button will show the rest of the post and open up an offer from a vendor